mobxjs/mobx/docs/react/react-integration.md

 <!--using global variables-->

-Since it doesn't matter _how_ we got the reference to an observable, we can consume observables from closures directly.
+Since it doesn't matter _how_ we got the reference to an observable, we can consume observables from outer scopes directly.
 (Including from imports etc).

 ```javascript
 const myTimer = new Timer() // see Timer definition above